Hendrix-CS/csci235/index.md

 * Each student is expected to ask one question on each class day that includes presentations.

 ### Office Hours
-* Each student should schedule and attend at least two online Office Hour meetings with the instructor at some point during the semester.
+* Each student should schedule and attend at least three online Office Hour meetings with the instructor at some point during the semester.

 ## <a name="grading">Specifications Grading</a>